 The growth trends were analyzed at different time scales.
 To study the response of growth to the inter-annual variability of climate (short-term response), pre-whitened residual chronologies (RWI) were used.
 They were calculated from ratios between raw growth measurements and individual cubic splines with a 50 % frequency cutoff at 30 years (Fritts 1976).
 Tree-ring width series were standardized and detrended using dplR (Bunn 2010).
 Mean residual site chronologies were obtained computing the biweight robust mean of all prewhitened growth indices for the trees of the same site (Fritts 1976).
 The statistical quality of each chronology was checked via the expressed population signal.
 A threshold value of EPS > 0.85 was used to determine the cutoff year of the time span that could be considered reliable.

 The long-term growth response was analyzed using basal area increment (hereafter BAI, cm2⋅year-1).
 Theoretically, BAI represents a more accurate indicator of growth than ring-width, since it removes variation in growth attributable to increasing stem circumference after 30-40 years of juvenile increasing growth (Biondi and Qeadan 2008).
-Raw ring-widths and measured DBH were used to compute BAI by subtracting twice the annual ring width from the annual diameter, starting from the measured diameter outside the bark (Piovesan and others 2008).
-We used the following equation: BAI=π(rt2-rt-12) where r is the radius of the tree and t is the year of tree-ring formation.
+Raw ring-widths and measured DBH were used to compute BAI (Piovesan and others 2008) using the following equation: BAI=π(rt2-rt-12) where r is the radius of the tree and t is the year of tree-ring formation.
 For each individual tree, a mean BAI series was calculated.
 Then, mean site BAI chronologies were obtained by averaging individual tree BAI time series.

-Both RWI and BAI chronologies were compared to different climatic indices to analyse the low and the high-frequency response to climate of trees.

 Climate and growth

 Climate data were obtained from the European Daily High-Resolution Observational Gridded Dataset (E-OBS v16) (Haylock and others 2008).
 Monthly precipitation and minimum and maximum temperatures were obtained at a 0.25 x 0.25 º resolution for the 1950-2016 period.
 We selected grid cells covering each sampled sites.
 The Standardized Precipitation-Evapotranspiration Index (SPEI) with a temporal scale of 6 months was used to characterize the drought conditions for the period 1961-2014.
-Relationships between residual site chronologies and climatic variables were assessed using bootstrapped Pearson’s correlations estimated using treeclim (Zang and Biondi 2015).
+Relationships between RWI and BAI site chronologies and climatic variables were assessed using bootstrapped Pearson’s correlations estimated using treeclim (Zang and Biondi 2015).

 Disturbance analyses